13 Mini Wood Stoves Tips And Tricks For Hotter, More Efficient Fires

 One Cubic Mini user stated:

-Trying these out.
 They are supposed to help wick heat off your chimney and into the surrounding air to get more heat off your stove… maybe the work, doubt it will be enough to notice if they do.

-If you want to try them out they are usually sold in 6-band sets:
+If you want to try them out, they are usually sold in 6-band sets:

 5. Stove Top Kettle